IlinoisZiwei/Genomic-Text-Curation/README.md

 # Genomic Text Curation & Topic Grouping

-This project builds a small NLP pipeline on top of 80 rows from the ADVP curated variant table (GRCh38/hg38).
+This project builds a small NLP pipeline on top of 80 rows from the ADVP curated variant table.
 It:

 1. Extracts structured information (variants, genes, phenotypes, simple relations) from short text snippets.
 2. Groups texts into high-level topics using document clustering.
 3. Produces outputs that a human curator can easily inspect.

----

 ## 1. Setup and How to Run